-Visual interference is most hazardous during critical phases of flight -- landings, takeoffs and emergency maneuvers.
-If pilots are illuminated at cruising altitude, there is usually plenty of time and altitude to recover even from flashblindness.
+Visual interference is hazardous during critical phases of flight -- landings, takeoffs and emergency maneuvers.
+If pilots are illuminated at cruising altitude, there is plenty of time and altitude to recover even from flashblindness.

 But when a pilot is flashblinded on final approach, the situation can be very dangerous.
 This is especially hazardous because even a low-powered “legal” laser pointer (5 milliwatts power, 1 milliradian divergence, green color) can be a distraction at a distance of two miles.
 Obviously, more powerful lasers are of even greater concern.